Kentucky Trivia

 November 18, 2016, after decades of discussion and 3.5 years of construction, officials and citizens celebrated the substantial completion of the Louisville downtown crossing portion of the Ohio River Bridges Project, a $1.3 billion endeavor.

-On November 18, 2020, as the U.S death toll hit 250,000, Governor A. Beshear unveiled wide-ranging restrictions to curb the 3rd surge of coronavirus , from shutting schools down to eliminating indoor restaurant seating.
+On November 18, 2020, as the U.S death toll hit 250,000, Governor A. Beshear unveiled wide-ranging restrictions to curb the “3rd surge” of the coronavirus , from shutting schools down to eliminating indoor restaurant seating.
 Restaurant owners claimed, “This is the breaking point.”
-Meanwhile, the KHSAA vote to delay and shorten the basketball season.
+Meanwhile, the KHSAA voted to delay and shorten the basketball season.